 CAFM-Blog.de | Operator Responsibility in Buildings: Duties, Liability, and Digital Tools

-Operator responsibility is not an abstract liability issue, but a daily task: it's about organization, record-keeping, and legally compliant fulfillment of inspection and maintenance obligations in buildings.
+Operator Responsibility is not an abstract liability issue, but a daily task: it's about organization, record-keeping, and legally compliant fulfillment of inspection and maintenance obligations in buildings.
 This article summarizes the relevant legal bases, highlights typical liability traps, and provides a practice-oriented roadmap with prioritized measures and digital tools such as CAFM, IoT and document management, so that facility managers and technical directors have concrete to-dos and selection criteria for implementation.

 Legal Basis and Binding Standards for Operator Responsibility